Strongly nonlinear Bernstein modes in graphene reveal plasmon-enhanced near-field magnetoabsorption: Acknowledgments

 \section{Acknowledgments}

-The support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and by the European Union through the ERC-ADVANCED grant TERAPLASM No. 101053716 is gratefully acknowledged.
-DFG is acknowledged for support via projects WU 883/3-1 (I.Y. and S.D.G.), DM~1/6-1 (I.A.D.), ID 314695032 - SFB 1277 subproject A09 (J. E. and M. M.), ID 452301518 (J.W.).
-D.A.B. and A.S. acknowledge the support of the Singapore Ministry of Education Tier 2 grant award T2EP50123-0020.
+The support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via project WU 883/4-1 and by the European Union through the ERC-ADVANCED grant TERAPLASM No. 101053716 is gratefully acknowledged.
+DFG is acknowledged for support via projects WU 883/3-1 (I.Y. and S.D.G.), DM~1/6-1 (I.A.D.), GU 2528/1-1 695298 (J.G.-S.), ID 314695032 - SFB 1277 subproject A09 (J. E. and M. M.) and ID 452301518 (J.W.).
+D.A.B. and A.S. acknowledge the support of the Singapore Ministry of Education Tier 2 grant award T2EP50123-0020 (photoresponse measurements) and AcRF Tier 1 grant 22-5390-P0001.
 W.K. acknowledges the support of “Center for Terahertz Research and Applications (CENTERA2)” project (FENG.02.01-IP.05-T004/23) carried out within the “International Research Agendas” program of the Foundation for Polish Science, co-financed by the European Union under European Funds for a Smart Economy Programme.
 J.W. thanks funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 861300.
 P.S., B.S., and I.G. thank Grant No. PAN.BFB.S.BWZ.369.022.2023 of the Polish Academy of Sciences and U.S. National Academy of Sciences.

 \counterwithin{figure}{section}